SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-validation/README.md

 All validators will assume that the OB data model objects passed to them as arguments have already undergone schema validation.
-This means that, for example, validators do not need to do null checks on fields marked as required in the schema, other validations such as ranges and regexs enforced by the schema will also not be implemented.
+This means that, for example, validators do not need to do null checks on fields marked as required in the schema, other validations such as ranges and regexs that are enforced by the schema.

 These validators are aimed at capturing rules that cannot be expressed on a per-field basis, or to add more restrictive validations to fields.

 ### Key classes
 #### [com.forgerock.sapi.gateway.ob.uk.rs.validation.obie.BaseOBValidator<T>](secure-api-gateway-ob-uk-rs-validation-obie/src/main/java/com/forgerock/sapi/gateway/ob/uk/rs/validation/obie/BaseOBValidator.java)